Acid mine drainage: Neutralization with lime

-Less complex variants of this process, such as simple lime neutralization, may involve no more than a lime silo, mixing tank and settling pond.
+Less complex variants of this process, such as simple lime neutralization, may involve no more than a lime silo, a mixing tank and a settling pond.
 These systems are far less costly to build, but are also less efficient (longer reaction times are required, and they produce a discharge with higher trace metal concentrations, if present).
 They would be suitable for relatively small flows or less complex acid mine drainage.

-Calcium silicate neutralization
+Neutralization with calcium silicate

 A calcium silicate feedstock, made from processed steel slag, can also be used to neutralize active acidity in AMD systems by removing free hydrogen ions from the bulk solution, thereby increasing pH.
 As the silicate anion captures H+ ions (raising the pH), it forms monosilicic acid (H4SiO4), a neutral solute.
-Monosilicic acid remains in the bulk solution to play many roles in correcting the adverse effects of acidic conditions.
-In the bulk solution, the silicate anion is very active in neutralizing H+ cations in the soil solution.
+Monosilicic acid remains in the bulk solution and play many roles in correcting the adverse effects of acidic conditions.
+In the bulk solution, the silicate anion is very effective in neutralizing H+ cations in the soil solution.
 While its mode-of-action is quite different from limestone, the ability of calcium silicate to neutralize acid solutions is equivalent to limestone as evidenced by its CCE value of 90–100% and its relative neutralizing value of 98%.

-In the presence of heavy metals, calcium silicate reacts in a different manner than limestone.
-As limestone raises the pH of the bulk solution, and if heavy metals are present, precipitation of the metal hydroxides (with extremely low solubilities) is normally accelerated and the potential of armoring of limestone particles increases significantly.
-In the calcium silicate aggregate, as silicic acid species are absorbed onto the metal surface, the development of silica layers (mono- and bi-layers) lead to the formation of colloidal complexes with neutral or negative surface charges.
-These negatively charged colloids create an electrostatic repulsion with each other (as well as with the negatively charged calcium silicate granules) and the sequestered metal colloids are stabilized and remain in a dispersed state – effectively interrupting metal precipitation and reducing vulnerability of the material to armoring.
+In the presence of heavy metals, calcium silicate reacts in a different way than limestone.
+As limestone raises the pH of the bulk solution, when heavy metals are present, precipitation of the poorly soluble metal hydroxides is accelerated and the tendency for an impermeable metal hydroxide coating, termed armoring, to form on limestone grains surface increases significantly.
+Limestone grains become coated by a rind of gypsum encapsulated itself in a thin external film of impermeable and protective Fe-Al hydroxysulfate.
+Armoring slows the CaCO3 dissolution and prevents the limestone grains from releasing additional alkalinity in solution.
+In the calcium silicate aggregates, as silicic acid species are adsorbed onto the metal hydroxide surface, the development of silica layers (mono- and bi-layers) lead to the formation of colloidal complexes with neutral or negative surface charges.
+These negatively charged colloids are electrostatically repelled by each other (as well as with the negatively charged calcium silicate granules).
+The sequestered metal colloids are stabilized and remain in a stable dispersed state – effectively interrupting metal precipitation and reducing vulnerability of the material to armoring (formation of an impervious crust around material grains preventing their dissolution and decreasing their reactivity).

-Carbonate neutralization

-Generally, limestone or other calcareous strata that could neutralize acid are lacking or deficient at sites that produce acidic rock drainage.
-Limestone chips may be introduced into sites to create a neutralizing effect.
-Where limestone has been used, such as at Cwm Rheidol in mid Wales, the positive impact has been much less than anticipated because of the creation of an insoluble calcium sulfate layer on the limestone chips, binding the material and preventing further neutralization.